-- Previous studies have argued that the Intensity of precipitation and convection in the inner core of TCs have a positive relationship with TC intensification (Jiang and Ramirez 2013; Zagrodnik and Jiang 2014; Alvey et al. 2015; Tao and Jiang 2015; Tao et al. 2017). - However, because of the impact of current TC intensity, the relationship between future TC intensification rate and inner-core convective and precipitation properties is not linear for the whole spectrum of intensification rate.
-As shown in Alvey et al. (2015), the convective intensity is high in weakening stages, decreases from weakening to neutral, and increases from neutral to SI to RI stage. - Fischer et al. (2018) was the first study that removed the dependency of precipitation parameters on TC current intensity by a normalization method.
+- However, because of the impact of current TC intensity, the relationship between future TC intensification rate and inner-core convective and precipitation properties is not linear for the whole spectrum of intensification rate.
+As shown by Alvey et al. (2015), the convective intensity is high in the weakening stages, decreases from weakening to neutral, and increases from neutral to SI to the RI stage. - Fischer et al. (2018) was the first study that removed the dependency of precipitation parameters on TC current intensity by a normalization method.
 Recently, Su et al. (2020) found a linear relationship between TC intensification rate and rainfall rate from the multisatellite 3B42 dataset (in low spatial resolution of 25 kmx25 km) by grouping TCs into various intensity & intensity change categories.
 However, their results did not include the relationship between TC intensification rate with the convective features or with the symmetry of the convective/precipitation parameters in TC inner core.